(Image: Future King Charles II, circa 1635)

 The King Charles breeders did not take this challenge very seriously as they had worked hard for years to do away with the long nose.
 Gradually, as the big prizes came to an end, only people really interested in reviving the dogs as they once had been were left to carry on the breeding experiment.
 Little had been achieved after five years.
 The Kennel Club was of the opinion that the dogs were not sufficient in number, nor of a single type, to merit a breed registration separate from the Charlies.

-The prize was awarded to Miss Mostyn Walker’s dog, “Ann’s Son”, in 1928.
+The final prize was awarded to Miss Mostyn Walker’s dog, “Ann’s Son”, in 1928.
 (Unfortunately, Mr. Eldridge died in 1928 at age 70, only a month before Crufts, so he never saw the results of his challenge prizes.)
 It was in the same year that a breed club was founded, and the name Cavalier King Charles Spaniel was chosen.
-It was very important that the association with the name King Charles Spaniel be kept as most breeders bred back to the original type by way of the tang-faced throwouts from the kennels of the short-faced variety breeders.
+It was very important that the association with the name King Charles Spaniel be kept as most breeders bred back to the original type by way of the long-faced throwouts from the kennels of the short-faced variety breeders.
 Some of the stock threw back to the long-faced variety very quickly.
 Pioneers were often accused of using outcrosses to other suitable breeds to get the long faces, but this was not true, and crossing to other breeds was not recommended by the club.